G-Core/product-documentation/documentation/cloud/manage-cloud-via-terraform.md

 }
 </code-block>

-3. Configure resources required for the instance: [a reserved IP address](#reserve-an-ip-address), [network](#create-a-network-and-subnetwork), [subnetwork](#create-a-network-and-subnetwork), [volume](#create-a-volume).
+3\.
+Configure resources required for the instance: [a reserved IP address](#reserve-an-ip-address), [network](#create-a-network-and-subnetwork), [subnetwork](#create-a-network-and-subnetwork), [volume](#create-a-volume).

-4. Configure the instance.
+4\.
+Configure the instance.

-  1) Specify "flavor_id".
+* Specify "flavor_id".

-  2) Configure "interface".

-Select the interface "type": "external", "subnet", "any_subnet", or "reserved_fixed_ip".
+* Select the interface "type": "external", "subnet", "any_subnet", or "reserved_fixed_ip".
   - If you select "subnet", specify the "network_ID" and "subnetwork_ID".
   - If you select "anu_subnet", specify the "network_ID".
   - If you select "reserved_fixed_ip", specify the "port_id".
   - (optional) Add is_parent = "true" to ensure the interface cannot be detached and is always connected first.
   - (optional) Specify order to set the order in which interfaces will be attached.

-  3) Configure "volume".
+* Configure "volume".

   - Specify "source = existing-volume" and the "volume_id".
 Optionally, you can specify the size of the existing volume in GB.
   - (optional) Specify the "boot_index".
 If "boot_index = 0", the volume cannot be detached.
   - (optional) Specify the "type_name": "standard", "ssd_hiiops", "cold", or "ultra".

-  4) (optional) Add "allow_app_ports = true" to allow application ports for instances created from marketplace templates.
+* (optional) Add "allow_app_ports = true" to allow application ports for instances created from marketplace templates.

-  5) (optional) Specify "configuration" to set parameters for the application template from the marketplace: "key" and "value".
+* (optional) Specify "configuration" to set parameters for the application template from the marketplace: "key" and "value".

-  6) (optional) Specify the "keypair_name".
+* (optional) Specify the "keypair_name".

-  7) (optional) Specify the "metadata_map": "key" and "value".
+* (optional) Specify the "metadata_map": "key" and "value".

-  8) (optional) Specify the "name" of the instance.
+* (optional) Specify the "name" of the instance.

-  9) (optional) Specify "username" and "password".
+* (optional) Specify "username" and "password".

-  10) (optional) Specify the "region_id" and "region_name".
+* (optional) Specify the "region_id" and "region_name".

-  11) (optional) Specify the "project_id" and "project_name".
+* (optional) Specify the "project_id" and "project_name".

-  12) (optional) Specify the "security_group" to add firewalls.
+* (optional) Specify the "security_group" to add firewalls.

-5. Save changes in the file.
+5\.
+Save changes in the file.

-6. Run the following command from the Terraform directory to preview the expected changes:
+6\.
+Run the following command from the Terraform directory to preview the expected changes:

 ```
 terraform plan